FollowTheProcess/pytoil/docs/contributing.md

 make dev
 ```

-This will create a virtual environment for you (if it doesn't already exist), install pytoil's dependencies, and install pytoil itself in editable mode so you can work on it!
+This will create a virtual environment for you (if it doesn't already exist), install pytoil's dependencies, install pytoil itself in editable mode so you can work on it and install the pre-commit hooks to catch pesky mistakes!

 If you want to do this manually though, just do the following: